vemel/github_actions_js/README.md

 or just to avoid boring release management.
 Thanks to [GitHub Actions](https://github.com/features/actions), it is super easy to kickstart an automation for a new project in minutes.

 However, every project CI/CD has to be set up and updated separately, even though they have a lot in common.
-So, instead of making our life easier, CI/CD just adds a new folder in project to keep an eye on.
+So, instead of making our life easier, CI/CD adds a new folder in a project to keep an eye on.

-But imagine, what if we could ...
+But imagine, what if we could...

 - manage our GitHub Actions the same way we manage npm dependencies
 - adapt CI/CD for different projects to our needs and still keep them in sync